tldr-pages/tldr/pages/common/moro.md

 `moro note {{3 hours on project Foo}}`

-- Invoke `moro` without parameters a third time, to show a report of the current working day:
+- Show a report of time logs and notes for the current working day:

-`moro`
+`moro report`

 - Show a report of time logs and notes for all working days on record: